 OneDrive sync tool for Windows Server

-Also, you can use “schedule sync” or “real-time sync” to always keep your important data in sync on your computers.
-For example, you can backup your working files or other files by syncing them to other location.
-With its user-friendly interface, you can easily manage the process even if you are a green hand.
+“Schedule sync” or “Real-time sync” supported.
+This feature allows you to always keep your important data in sync on your computers.
+For example, you can backup your working files or other files by syncing them in daily, weekly, real-time, etc.

 With this feature, you can spare time and efforts to manually sync Windows Server with OneDrive.
 Let’s see how to setup OneDrive to automatically sync Windows Server.

 How to automatically sync Windows Server to OneDrive?

 Before you start to do file sync, you need to sign up in OneDrive if you do not have an account of it.
 If you already have one, you need to sign in.

 1. Download AOMEI Backupper Server, and launch the software.
 Then it will bring you to the interface of AOMEI Backupper.

 2. Click Sync and choose Basic Sync.
 To monitor any changes of your sync tasks and sync the changed files immediately when detected, you could try Real-Time Sync.

 3. Click Add Folder and mount the folders you want to sync.